danizen/terraform-azure/README.md

   places its state only on the filesystem.
 All other template directories keep state in that storage account.

-- `vnet` creates a two tier virtual network with application and database subnets.
+- `vnet` creates 2 peered virtual networks with application and database subnets.
   The application subnets can use a NAT Gateway to reach the outside world.
-  A bastion is created in the application subnet.
+  A bastion is created in each application subnet.

 - `pgdb` creates a postgres server in the db subnets with replication.